Length: 4.7 miles with 715 feet of climb (2.8%)

 Ahead you will see Oakhead Bank farm.
 Aim to the right of the farm and you will converge with a hedge on your left.
 Follow the hedge downhill to a small footbridge over County Beck.
 Cross into Yorkshire, then join a track and turn right to follow it up to a road – Mewith Lane.

 Turn left along the road.
 After ½ mile you will re-cross County Beck, back into Lancashire.
 Soon after this you will reach a road junction.
 Keep left here, then after 100 yards you will reach a grand gate and a footpath sign on the left.
 Cross the stile to the right of the gateway, then follow the fence on your left for 200 yards, to the foot of a steeper bank with a large oak tree above.
 Bear right here and follow a grassy old track up to The Hill farm.
-Go through the small white gate just to the right of the farmhouse, then bear right to pass through the farmyard and then up the farm drive to a road.
+Go through the gap stile in the wall just to the right of the farmhouse garden, then bear right to pass through the farmyard and then up the farm drive to a road.

 Go straight across the road, through the left-hand gate opposite, then keep straight ahead towards a forest.
 When you reach the forest, turn right and follow a grassy track beside the forest edge, through a gate, and then down to another gate just before Spens.